Skip to main content

 New Process for Issuing STA Waterfowl Standby Opportunities

-Starting with the 2022-23 season, waterfowl hunting opportunities created by permit holders who don’t show up for morning STA hunts will be issued on a first-come, first-served basis via weekly online drawings.
-These online drawings will be conducted until all permits are gone.
+During the waterfowl season, waterfowl hunting opportunities created by permit holders who don’t show up for morning STA hunts will be issued as a Waterfowl Standby Opportunity.
+These standby opportunities will be available weekly via an application and lottery.
 Hunters may obtain a maximum of one opportunity per hunt day (one for Friday, one for Saturday, and one for Sunday) during each weekly issuance period.

 Note: Standby opportunities will not be available for return/reissue.